robert-mccarthy-ca/modern-druid/README.md

 ## 🌿 Why Bother?

 Because I like forests.
 Because I like food.
 Because I live here.

-Because neither the forests nor our food supply will exist here or anywhere else in 20 years unless someone builds a way to stop the runaway carbon dioxide levels.
-And because I'd rather get paid to fix the carbon problem than chase food profits to make people pay me for the privilege of eating healthy food.
+Because neither the forests nor our food supply will exist here or anywhere else in 20 years unless someone builds a way to stop runaway carbon dioxide levels.
+Because you shouldn't have to pay for the privilege of eating.
+Because profitable business doesn't have to be exploitatively predatory.

 ---

-## 🚀 Project Goals
+## 🚀 2030 Project Goals

 - **Profitability** from verified carbon removal credits and biochar sales
-- **Replicable by 2030** and deployed to at least one new site
+- **Replicable and deployed** to at least one new site
 - **Full transparency** and open access to all workflows, designs, and verification methods
 - **Non-exploitative revenue sharing**: 50% of all farm revenue goes to employees, equally across borders, but each farm is separate so every farm worker has a very direct incentive to make their site succeed
 - **Community-first food systems**: All food is free to the public